The 20 Best Opioid Use Disorder Doctors Near Me in Greensboro, NC

 Offers Telehealth

 Ajith Ramachandran is a primary care provider, practicing in Internal Medicine in Greensboro, North Carolina.
 Dr. Ramachandran is rated as an Experienced provider by MediFind in the treatment of Opioid Use Disorder.
-His top areas of expertise are Familial Combined Hyperlipidemia, Xanthoma, Cirrhosis, and High Cholesterol.
-Dr. Ramachandran is currently accepting new patients.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Familial Combined Hyperlipidemia, Xanthoma, Cirrhosis, and High Cholesterol.

 Advanced in Opioid Use Disorder